 Flexible working arrangements and remote working ranked fourth among the top benefits for retaining talent, behind health insurance, bonuses, and paid time off.

 Open transparent communication between employees and the company can help foster a sense of community and a shared purpose.
 Regular meetings in which employees can offer ideas and ask questions as well as “open-door policies” that encourage people to speak frankly with their managers, help employees feel they are valued and that their input will be heard.
 In order for this to happen the company needs to create an environment where it is safe for everyone to share their vulnerabilities, and create an environment where it is safe to fail.

 Another approach is to use an employee reviewing tool.
 Adam Coleman CEO of HRLocker has created a tool that has shown real benefit within the office.
 ‘We firmly believe in creating a great work culture within our own organisation’ says Adam.
 ‘We developed RTR (real-time reviews) as a way to create a dialogue between employees and managers.
 It’s a performance management module that helps track and monitor how happy and fulfilled your employees are in the company.

 ‘Since employing it within our own company, we have found that our employee retention has improved greatly.’

-These are just a few steps to set you on the right path to retaining people in high performing areas such as Tech, Professional Services, Non for Profit and Construction.
-By implementing the right structures and creating an environment that encourage people to stay will help you to keep your employees happy and engaged.
+These are just a few steps to set you on the right path to retaining people in high-performing areas such as Tech, Professional Services, Non for Profit and Construction.
+Implementing the right structures and creating an environment that encourages people to stay will help you to keep your employees happy and engaged.